View All Docs

 • The best use of this step includes (A) column name, (B) default value if no rules match, and (C) at least one rule.

-• Each large section "+ Add Condition" is an if statement.
-It can either evaluate true or false.
-The "+ Add Rule" button adds another if statement.
+• The "+ Add Rule" button adds another if statement.
 How it evaluates determines which value is set in the output.
 If it's true, it sets it to the new value.
 If it's false it moves to the next rule below it.
 Later rules cannot overwrite values set from earlier rules.

 • Technically all you need to use this step and insert a conditional column matching rules you've created are: (A) a column name and (B) a default value if no rules match.
 With only a default value and no rules, the step will create a column with rows filled of your chosen value.